Pictured here are just a few of our 18K and 14K white gold wedding bands.

 We can even eliminate a border entirely, making the ring “borderless” and therefore narrower.

-Some white gold rings are designed to match while others will move about on the finger.
+Some white gold rings are designed to notch together, while others will move about on the finger.
+Consider these two pairs:

 Ultimately, width, weight, and design are all very subjective components.
 It’s all about what feels most comfortable to you.

-You can choose not to match or choose to match metal type, design or elements of a design, or even accent stones with your partner’s ring.
+You can choose to match or not match metal type, design, elements of a design, or even accent stones with your partner’s ring.

-The simple answer is, whether you and your partner choose to have matching rings or not is entirely dependent upon your personal preferences.
+The simple answer is: whether you and your partner choose to have matching rings or not is entirely dependent on your personal preferences.

 Although there is no specific standard, a medium thickness is generally in the 1.6mm to 1.8mm range.
 Heavy thickness is usually in the 2mm range.
 Our white gold wedding bands are 2mm thick, allowing for maximum durability.

 The softness or hardness of the metal also factors in with width and thickness to influence the durability of your ring.
-(Please see the metal hardness chart above #9).
+(Please see the metal hardness chart in #10).

 Resizing White Gold Wedding Rings

-25. Any White Gold Wedding Ring Can Be Resized.
+26. Any White Gold Wedding Ring Can Be Resized!

-Whether resizing is difficult or easy depends on the ring.
+Whether resizing is difficult or easy depends on the white gold ring in question.

 Some variables include if there is a pattern designed into the ring, or if there are gemstones set in the wedding band.